BayesianLogic/blog/example/ppaml_quadcopter/README.md

 ## Generating the BLOG model from the data

 ```
-# download the data into some directory $DATADIR
 cd example/ppaml_quadcopter
-ln -s $DATADIR data
+# make sure data/ is a symlink to the data dir (containing 1_straight etc)
+source setup_env
-python automobile_gen.py
+python -m ppaml_car.blog_gen
-# this will create automobile.blog
+# this will create car.blog in the current directory
 ```